Do you need help from a solicitor?

 When you have chosen a solicitor, you will need to make an appointment.
 Always check for information relating to fees before you make an appointment.
 Take all relevant documents to the appointment, check this with the solicitor.
 Prepare a list of questions in advance of any appointment.
 Take identification with you to any appointment, such as a passport or driving license.

-For more guidance on using a solicitor, visit the Citizens Advice website.
+For more guidance on using a solicitor, visit the Law Society website.